Point mutation: Consequences

 RIP is believed to have evolved as a defense mechanism against transposable elements, which resemble parasites by invading and multiplying within the genome.

 RIP creates multiple missense and nonsense mutations in the coding sequence.
 This hypermutation of G-C to A-T in repetitive sequences eliminates functional gene products of the sequence (if there were any to begin with).
 In addition, many of the C-bearing nucleotides become methylated, thus decreasing transcription.

 Use in molecular biology

-Because RIP is so efficient at detecting and mutating repeats, fungal biologists often use it as a tool for mutagenesis.
+Because RIP is so efficient at detecting and mutating repeats, biologists working on Neurospora crassa have used it as a tool for mutagenesis.
 A second copy of a single-copy gene is first transformed into the genome.
 The fungus must then mate and go through its sexual cycle to activate the RIP machinery.
 Many different mutations within the duplicated gene are obtained from even a single fertilization event so that inactivated alleles, usually due to nonsense mutations, as well as alleles containing missense mutations can be obtained.